Experiences In The D | The Blog for Visit Detroit

 - Dragonmead: Widely regarded as one of Michigan’s best microbreweries, Dragonmead’s unassuming exterior in Warren holds the mystery of medieval- and fantasy-inspired beer recipes, including a Dragonslayer Altbier, Lancelot’s Cream Ale and the Final Absolution Belgian Style Trippel.

-- Woodward Avenue Brewers: Or the WAB as it’s called by Ferndale locals, sits just north of 8 Mile, and serves beers ranging from a (new) Detroit Maiden IPA to the Hefty-Weizen to a Vanilla Porter, plus seasonal brews.
-Voted "Best Microbrewery" by HOUR Detroit in 2008, 2009 and 2010.
+- Woodward Avenue Brewers: Or the WAB as it’s called by Ferndale locals, sits just north of 8 Mile, and serves beers ranging from a Detroit Maiden IPA to the Woodward Avenue Blonde to a Passenger Porter, plus seasonal brews.

 Woodward Avenue Brewers

 - B. Nektar Meadery: OK, so mead isn’t beer, but it's in the ballpark.
 This Ferndale institution is a must-see for any beer connoisseur, with mead recipes that will amaze and delight.
 The tasting room has limited weekend hours, but bottles are sold widely through the region.